mikebridge/mikebridge.github.io/_posts/test/2017-05-11-auth0-spa-dotnet-core.md

 tags: [auth0 openid-connect react typescript C# dotnet-core]
 categories: articles
 comments: true
-excerpt: Authentication on a React SPA with Auth0 and DotNet Core
+excerpt: OpenId Connect Auth on a React SPA with Auth0 and DotNet Core
 image:
   teaser: typescript/ts-400x250.png
 ads: true
 ---

-## React's Higher Order Components in TypeScript

-*May 11, 2017*
+*May 17, 2017*

-I think my least favourite part of web development is Authentication and Authorization.
-It's always one of the first things you have to do and it's generally tedious and obscure, and if you screw it up your company may end up on CNN.
+One of my least favourite parts of web development is Authentication and Authorization.
+It's usually one of the first things you have to do and it's generally tedious and obscure, and if you screw it up your CEO's face may end up on CNN.
 Reading up on cryptography last year made me a little paranoid, so I now try to offload as much of this stuff as I can to experts---in this case, [auth0](https://auth0.com/).

-The goal of this example app is to allow a user to sign up/log in in a React Single Page App, and power the SPA with a DotNet Core API.
-We'll also implement some simple role-based authentication---all without even bothering with a database.
+The goal of this example app is to allow a user to sign up/log in in a React Single Page App, which is powered by a DotNet Core API back-end.
+We'll also implement some simple role-based authentication, all creating any databases on our server.

-So there are several distinct parts here:
+There are several distinct parts:

-- A React login dialogue
+- A React login dialogue (we'll use [auth0-lock](https://github.com/auth0/lock)
-- Some React/Redux infrastructure to handle JWT tokens
+- Some React/Redux infrastructure to wrangle JWT tokens
-- Some server-side configuration
+- Some server-side configuration in DotNet Core (very little, thankfully!)
 - Some configuration on Auth0

 ## Auth0